 This wants to replace them as our input device of choice.
 It’s called the Sensel Morph, and it’s basically a big trackpad that allows for a much greater range of input methods.

 It packs 20,000 sensors, each capable of detecting the full range of forces our hands are capable of.
-It'll tell how many fingers you're using to touch it, where they are and how hard you're pressing.

 The firm has come up with a range of tactile overlays that you lay on top of the Morph which then change it into all kinds of different devices.
 There’s a keyboard one, ones for musical instruments, and many more.
 They fit in place using magnets, with the Morph detecting them and changing mode accordingly.